 14. Keep Your Eyes Open

-Over the next few days and weeks, keep your eyes open for any sings of reoccurring black algae.
+Over the next few days and weeks, keep your eyes open for any sings of reoccurring algae.
 It can pop up at any time.
-It's possible that even with all that work, you may have missed a spot or two and that might be enough for black algae to be introduced once more.
+It's possible that even with all that work, you may have missed a spot or two and that might be enough for it to be introduced once more.
 Make sure you do all you can do to keep it away.

 How To Prevent Black Algae

 We all know the old saying, "An ounce of prevention is worth a pound of cure."
-This is so true with black algae.
 Your first line of defense is to always wash your swim suits in hot water and dry them.
 Clean all pool toys with a 1/2 and 1/2 mixture of bleach and water.
 And never put anything in your pool that's recently been in the ocean, river, or stream.
 Have your swimming guests take a hot soapy shower before swimming can also go a long way in preventing another black algae outbreak.
 For more preventative measure you can:

 Maintain your alkalinity, pH, and sanitizer levels in the recommended ranges